maxtyson123/MaxOS/README.md

 This is how to build the Max OS operating system from source.
 (Alternatively, you can download the latest built kernel from the workflow artifacts)

-Currently Max OS can only be built on a linux machine, but does support WSL.
+Currently, Max OS can only be built on a linux machine, but does support WSL.
 In the future I do plan to port the build system to Mac.

 ### Prerequisites